-To use different procedures to delete an element.
-In this case, we will delete a Pin-Joint.
+To use different methods to delete an element.
+In this case, you delete a Pin-Joint.

 To replace a Pin-Joint with a Slide-Joint.